MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_EnableSignRiskPolicy.md

 ## Lab scenario

-As an additional layer of security, you need to enable and configure your Azure AD organization's sign in and user risk policies.
+As an additional layer of security, you need to enable and configure your Microsoft Entra organization's sign in and user risk policies.

 #### Estimated time: 10 minutes